Human microbiome: Inflammatory bowel disease

 Inflammatory bowel disease consists of two different diseases: ulcerative colitis and Crohn's disease and both of these diseases present with disruptions in the gut microbiota (also known as dysbiosis).
 This dysbiosis presents itself in the form of decreased microbial diversity in the gut, and is correlated to defects in host genes that changes the innate immune response in individuals.

+Disorders of the gut-brain interaction

+In patients with Irritable bowel syndrome and other functional gastrointestinal disorders like abdominal bloating, studies have noted alterations in the abundance of specific bacterial groups.
+In particular, decreased levels of beneficial bacteria like Bifidobacterium and Lactobacillus; increased levels of potentially harmful bacteria like Bacteroides and Proteobacteria.
+These microbial alterations can contribute to: increased intestinal permeability ("leaky gut"), visceral hypersensitivity (increased sensitivity of the gut to stimuli), altered gut motility, immune system activation.

 Human immunodeficiency virus

 The HIV disease progression influences the composition and function of the gut microbiota, with notable differences between HIV-negative, HIV-positive, and post-ART HIV-positive populations.
 HIV decreases the integrity of the gut epithelial barrier function by affecting tight junctions.
 This breakdown allows for translocation across the gut epithelium, which is thought to contribute to increases in inflammation seen in people with HIV.

 Vaginal microbiota plays a role in the infectivity of HIV, with an increased risk of infection and transmission when the woman has bacterial vaginosis, a condition characterized by an abnormal balance of vaginal bacteria.
 The enhanced infectivity is seen with the increase in pro-inflammatory cytokines and CCR5 + CD4+ cells in the vagina.
 However, a decrease in infectivity is seen with increased levels of vaginal Lactobacillus, which promotes an anti-inflammatory condition.